Borough Park, Brooklyn: Health

-Maimonides Medical Center has 679 beds, a full ER with a level 2 trauma center, maternity wards, and Psychiatric services.
+Maimonides Medical Center has 679 beds, a full ER with a level 2 trauma center, maternity wards, and psychiatric services.
 It includes a large outpatient clinics program, and is a major teaching hospital in the state of New York.

 Post offices and ZIP Codes

 Borough Park is covered by ZIP Codes 11204, 11218, 11219, and 11230.
 11219 is the primary ZIP Code for Borough Park.
 The United States Post Office operates the Blythebourne Station at 1200 51st Street.

 Religion

-Borough Park is home to many Hasidic groups, the largest being the Hasidic Bobov sect.
-The Boyan, Bobov-45, Belz, Ger, Satmar, Karlin-Stolin, Vizhnitz, Munkacz, Spinka, Klausenburg, Skver, and Puppa communities also reside here, among others.
+Borough Park is home to many Hasidic groups, the largest being the Bobov sect (including Bobov-45).
+The Boyan, Belz, Ger, Satmar, Karlin-Stolin, Vizhnitz, Vien, Munkacz, Spinka, Klausenburg, Skver, and Puppa communities also reside here, among others.
 There is a minority of Haredi non-Hasidic Lithuanian Jews (typically called Litvish or Yeshivish) and Sephardic Jews, with a smaller number of Modern Orthodox Jews.

 In Brooklyn, about 37% of Jews consider themselves Orthodox, and Borough Park is often referred to as the "heartland" or "home" for New York's Orthodox Jewish population.
 The neighborhood became largely Orthodox since the 1970s, making a transformation sometimes referred to as "suburb to shtetl".

 During much of the early 1900s, the Jewish population in Borough Park, and Brooklyn as a whole, was part of a much more liberal-leaning voting block.
 However, many of these early Jewish families moved to the suburbs or other places around the city, while more conservative Hasidic Jews (many of them survivors of the Holocaust and immigrant families from Eastern Europe) joined their neighborhoods.
 As a result, the overwhelming majority of the Hasidic population in Borough Park and Brooklyn introduced a more traditional Jewish religious lifestyle.
 A 2002 study by the UJA Federation-New York revealed that only 2% of Borough Park's Jews identified themselves as Reform Jews, and nearly three-fourths identified themselves as Orthodox Jews.